michaelgrn/michaelgrn.github.io/_pubs/TACL-MultiattentiveRNN.md

 ---

 {: .citation}
 Ion Madrazo Azpiazu and Maria Soledad Pera.
 2019. ["Multiattentive Recurrent Neural Network Architecture for Multilingual Readability Assessment"](#).
-In <cite>Azpiazu, I. M., & Pera, M. S. (2019).
-Is cross‐lingual readability assessment possible?.
-Transactions of the Association for Computational Linguistics (TACL 2019)</cite>.
+In <cite>Transactions of the Association for Computational Linguistics (TACL 2019)</cite>.

 ## Abstract